kaleidos-ventures/taiga/javascript/docs/workflows/feature/effects.workflow.md

 # Pessimistic update:

-With a pessimistic the effec updates the server data first, when the change is completed then we dispatch an action that changes the app.state
+With a pessimistic the effect updates the server data first, when the change is completed then we dispatch an action that changes the app.state

 ```ts
 import { unexpectedError } from '@taiga/core';